iEPCBM/iEPCBM-Bot/README.md

 ***

 **iEPCBM Bot** is Wikipedia bot, that written in Python.
 Bot helps to update YouTube channel statistics (quantity subscriptions and  channel views).

+Bot uses for working PyWikiBot.
+Also bot uses Google API to get information about the YouTube channel.

 ## Contacts
 Rishat Kagirov